filecoin-project/lotus/documentation/en/storing-data.md

 > [GitHub issue](https://github.com/filecoin-project/lotus/issues/new) and a
 > maintainer will address the problem as soon as they can.

-Here are instructions for how to store data on the **Lotus TestNet**.
+Here are instructions for how to store data on the **Lotus Testnet**.

 ## Adding a file locally

-Adding a file locally allows you to make miner deals on the **Lotus TestNet**.
+Adding a file locally allows you to make miner deals on the **Lotus Testnet**.

 ```sh
 lotus client import ./your-example-file.txt